What Kind of Infinity? (A Small Infinity - iAPP)

 Surfacing Small-Infinities:

 The nature of our lives as small infinities is in a sense continuously hidden from us.
-One of the great achievements of human variety of small-infinity is that we play, love, work, create, hope, live and die as if we were simple, as if we were not explosively and infinitely complex.
+One of the great achievements of the human variety of small-infinity is that we play, love, work, create, hope, live and die as if we were simple, as if we were not explosively and infinitely complex.
 This achievement comes with a possible cost: losing touch with, or never understanding to begin with, the kind of things we actually are.

 I want to share some of my exploration of Small-Infinities in a way that allows me and the casual reader to derive benefit from considering the topic from many kinds of angles and perspectives.
 But how does one think about, describe, live with, those things that by definition outstrip the observer who is doing the thinking, the describing, the living?
 Really, how?